nhsconnect/FHIR-Maternity-Record/pages/explore/explore_personal_contacts.md

 ---

 ## Heading Description ##
-Details of the women’s personal contacts
+Details of the woman’s personal contacts

 ## Mapping for Bundle ##